curl/everything-curl/http-post.md

     curl -H Expect: -d "payload to send" http://example.com

-In some situations, curl will inhibit the use of the Expect header if the content it is about to send is very small (like below one kilobyte), as having to "waste" such a small chunk of data is not considered much of a problem.
+In some situations, curl will inhibit the use of the Expect header if the content it is about to send is small (like below one kilobyte), as having to "waste" such a small chunk of data is not considered much of a problem.

 ### Chunked encoded POSTs